Mohamed7AbdELhalim/Knowledge_Archive/README.md

 2. Install dependencies by running `npm install` in the project directory.
 3. Create a Firebase project and add your configuration to `src/firebase.js`.
 4. Run the app using `npm start`.

+Remember to add your Firebase configuration to the `src/firebase.js` file before running the app.
+Never commit sensitive information like API keys to GitHub.
+Consider using environment variables for sensitive data in a production environment